Dan Patch Line Bridge: Early history

 The bridge was built by Marion W. Savage, owner of the racehorse Dan Patch, as part of a railroad extending from Minneapolis to Northfield.
 The span cost $50,000.00 to build.
 A single-lane deck to carry motor vehicles was added to the east side of the bridge, with semaphore traffic lights allowing alternate travel to the north and south.
 The railroad undertook major maintenance projects on the bridge in 1927 and 1952, and in 1965 planned to reconstruct the span.
 This project was not carried out, however, and routine bridge maintenance was performed in 1967.
 In the late 1970s, the highway portion of the bridge was closed because the Minneapolis, Northfield, and Southern wanted to raise the rental fees charged for use of the highway portion.
-The fees were requested to help pay for maintenance costs, because the bridge was suffering from deterioration caused by road salting in the winter.
+The fees were requested to help pay for maintenance costs due to deterioration caused by road salting in the winter.
 The traffic deck was removed in the 1980s.
 The road side of the bridge carried CSAH-34 (Normandale Road on the north side, and Vernon Road on the south side).
 By the time the Soo Line acquired the MN&S in 1982, the bridge had been under water four times during Minnesota River floods and been often struck by barges.
 The bridge's approach spans were basically sound, but the main span was showing the effects of the barge strikes, as well as shifting of its piers, advanced localized corrosion, and general wear on the swing span's gears and turning machinery.
 By 1982, all trains would stop before proceeding over the bridge at slow speed.
-The Soo Line concluded that the span would require slow speed restrictions unless "substantial maintenance" was done on the bridge.
-Twin Cities & Western began operating over the northern section of the former MN&S in 1996.
-Shortly after commencing these operations, the railroad upgraded the Dan Patch Line bridge in order to begin operations to Savage.
+The bridge's new owner concluded that the span would require slow speed restrictions unless "substantial maintenance" was done on the bridge.
+In 1986, the Soo ceased using the bridge, but in 1996, the Twin Cities & Western purchased not only the bridge but also the old MN&S main line from Auto Club Junction in Bloomington to a point just south of Highway 13 in Savage.
+This was done to provide the TC&W with access to the grain terminals along the Minnesota River at Savage.
+The first train crossed the revived span on August 20, 1996.
+TC&W subsequently operated trains to Savage on an as-needed basis.
+The TC&W also converted the bridge from manual to remote control operation.
 Due to a downturn in the Minnesota River market, TC&W last used the bridge in 2007, but it retained ownership.